 This post has been updated from the original with additional tips and links to other videos discussing and showing tacking.

 In the video below, we capture a dry land example of good body mechanics and break it down.
 Key steps are:

-- Pivot quickly by stepping across with your aft foot first, eyes facing forward
+- Pivot quickly by stepping across with your aft foot first, eyes facing forward.
+Make this step explosive.

 - As you pivot, move your tiller hand behind your back.
-Pivot the extension so you can give a behind the back push on it to begin centering the tiller smoothly.
+Pivot the extension so you can give a behind the back push to begin centering the tiller smoothly.

 - As you pivot, also sit quickly on the new windward side.

 - As you sit, move your mainsheet hand aft to grab the tiller extension, while still holding the mainsheet.
 Try to keep the mainsheet below the tiller extension to avoid getting it caught.

 - With your free hand (the one that was behind your back), grab the mainsheet forward of your leg.

 - Trim in and hike simultaneously to flatten the boat.

 Some of these mechanics may seem unnatural at first, but they will become surprisingly easy with a little focused practice.
 Thanks to Henry Chesnutt for demonstrating!

 - Make sure you’re at top speed and check over your shoulder before tacking.

 - Also make sure your feet are clear of lines.